Visualizing Future Benefits to Increase Preventive Health Investment, Savings, and Labor Supply in Kenya

 Context of the evaluation

-Bungoma and Kakamega are counties in rural western Kenya where child diarrhea was relatively high.
-In 2017 at the start of the program, the diarrhea prevalence of children under the age of three was 16 percent.
+In Bungoma and Kakamega counties in rural western Kenya where the study took place, child diarrhea is relatively high.
+At baseline in 2017, the diarrhea prevalence of children under the age of three was 16 percent.
 Most of the population relied on communal water sources, usually wells with pumps or springs.
-Women and children collected drinking water in plastic jerry cans and stored it in jerry cans or pottery jars.
+Women and children collect drinking water in plastic jerry cans and store it in jerry cans or pottery jars.
 Water can be (re)contaminated easily if storage containers are left open, or when water is removed from storage pots.

 Stakeholders in Kenya have carried out efforts to reduce diarrhea prevalence through chlorination, but take-up of chlorination remains low.
-Prior to the intervention, there was widespread awareness of WaterGuard, the main dilute chlorine brand distributed and heavily marketed by the NGO Population Services International in Kenya, since 2003.
-In 2012, 89 percent of households in the study area had heard of WaterGuard, and 29 percent had used it at least once.
-Households also believed that chlorination reduces diarrhea.
-At baseline, based on water samples collected in unannounced home visits in 2018, only 22 percent of pure comparison households had detectable total chlorine in their water, despite 66 percent of households reporting chlorination as one of their main methods of treating water.
+Since 2003, an NGO had been heavily promoting and distributing chlorine dilute in the area, leading to widespread awareness of the product and knowledge that chlorination reduces diarrhea.
+Despite a previous campaign in which villages in the study areas received chlorine dispensers, use of chlorine remained low.
+At baseline, based on water samples collected in unannounced home visits in 2018, 22 percent of households had detectable total chlorine in their water, despite the fact that 66 percent of households reported chlorination as one of their main methods of treating water.

 Details of the intervention

 Researchers evaluated the impact of psychological interventions on the take-up of chlorination, as well as on a number of other health and economic behaviors.
 3,750 women aged between 18 and 35 years in 205 villages in Bungoma and Kakamega counties participated in the program.
-The target population was chosen because women are primarily responsible for collecting water, and women aged 18-35 are most likely to have small children, who are most vulnerable to water-borne illness.
+The target population was chosen because women are primarily responsible for collecting water, and women within this age range were most likely to have small children, who are most vulnerable to water-borne illness.
 The researchers randomly assigned participants into three “active” program groups and one comparison group.

 - Program 1: Visualization + Information Module: Participants in the first group received a two-session group intervention where participants visualized alternative realizations of the future, depending on their behavior in the present.
 The core of this Visualization intervention was to encourage participants to connect their present behavior to outcomes in the future.
 The intervention aimed to increase patient behavior by making future outcomes more vivid and tangible in participants'; minds, thus increasing their perceived value relative to the more immediate costs required to attain them.
 The approach was deliberately visual and emotional, with participants asked to put themselves in the shoes of their future selves, imagine how they would feel, and ‘talk’ to them.
 Particular emphasis was put on how participants could use future visualizations in their everyday life in order to overcome any temptations they might encounter.
 The intervention was not specific to chlorination or health.
 Instead, it taught a general approach to decisions involving costs in the present and benefits in the future.